AusClimateService/npcp/reports/phase1/phase1_report.md

 Biases in the RCM output were also reduced on the cross-validation task, but to a lesser extent than for the calibration task (Figure 2c; e.g. Figure 10).
-The MRNBC method was no longer the stand out method, but the MBCn method was again the worst performing on cross-validation due to a consistent wet bias (e.g. Figure 10i).
+The MRNBC method was no longer the stand out method, but the MBCn method was again the worst-performing on cross-validation due to a consistent wet bias (e.g. Figure 10i).
 On cross-validation,
 biases also tended to be (but were not always) lower if the GCM data